nponsard/ariel-os/book/src/build_system.md

 laze allows enabling/disabling individual features using [*modules*](#laze-modules), which can be selected or disabled on the command line using `--select <module>` or `--disable <module>`.
+To specify laze modules for an out-of-tree application, see [below](#enabling-laze-modules-for-an-application).

 Modules available in Ariel OS include: